Agile development teams forge user journeys, personas, user stories, requirements, and features into backlogs.

-I would like to take a deeper look at the somehow vague process of triage on the backlog of a MVP.
-I do not like the word Prioritization because it is too much linked to priorities (plural) and I think there is always one priority possible at the same time.
+I want to take a more in-depth look at the somehow vague process of triage on the backlog of an MVP.
+I do not like the word Prioritization because it is too much linked to priorities (plural), and I think there is always one priority possible at the same time.

-We POs really give our very best to get the maximum for everybody, but it is impossible to make everybody happy.
-Miraculously even though many are happy, everybody agrees to blame us at the end.
+We POs give our very best to get the maximum for everybody, but it is impossible to make everybody happy.
+Miraculously even though many are so glad, everybody agrees to blame us at the end.

-The Business Value is a great first step, but how is it defined and how was it derived and calculated?
+The Business Value is a significant first step, but how is it defined and how was it derived and calculated?

-Reporting the ratio between innovation, evolution and maintenance is also a good foundation to assure a little more innovation and lift-off from the operational runway.
+Reporting the ratio between innovation, evolution, and maintenance is also an excellent foundation to assure a little more change and lift-off from the operational runway.

 My proposal is a slightly enhanced Business Model Canvas, that assures even more room for innovation, especially in more settled organizations with an established reporting culture.

-The Extended Business Model Canvas links backlogs better to corporate strategy, as it considers corporate operation.
-It keeps everybody on the same boat, it helps us PMs or POs to better communicate and is really easy.
+The Extended Business Model Canvas links backlogs better to corporate strategy, as it considers the organizational operation.
+It keeps everybody on the same boat, and it helps us PMs or POs to better communicate and is smooth.

 One caveat to keep in mind!
-This is no snake oil for the not-so-seldom situation, where the top sponsor from the stake holder community has his very own agenda to survive the next report period.
-But it will most probably make the difference between agendas and corporate strategy more visible.
+This is no snake oil for the not-so-seldom situation, where the top sponsor from the stakeholder community has his very own agenda to survive the next report period.
+But it will most probably make the difference between programs and corporate strategy more visible.

 I usually like to report the following KPIs:

-- Current backlog (with business vale as difference between size/complexity and effort/costs)
+Current backlog (with business value as the difference between size/complexity and effort/costs)

 Extended Business Model Canvas

-It has two additional boxes with a great impact:
+It has two additional boxes with a significant impact:

 This is a great tool to clearly distinguish between low hanging fruits (those are so low that they rot on the ground – for a reason).

-This helps to document the hack-level, that amount of hacking and a good indicator for the instability that is about to be built into the system (after all every system should be rebuild from time to time and some hacks may help to get this done earlier).
+This helps to document the hack-level, that amount of hacking and a good indicator for the instability that is about to be built into the system (after all every system should be rebuilt from time to time, and some hacks may help to get this done earlier).

 Not every user story or backlog item has to be linked to the Extended Business Model Canvas.
 It is enough it introduces the two additional boxes to support your reporting.